Dowell-Lab/srworkshop/projectB/day09/worksheets/02_r_graphing_worksheet.md

 ### Creating figures in R.

-**Next** we’ll make a Venn diagram showing the overlap of genes with ChIP peaks from the Nutlin samples, genes with ChIP peaks from the DSMO samples, and genes ith a ChIP peak that are differentially expressed.
+**Next** we'll make a Venn diagram showing the overlap of genes with ChIP peaks from the Nutlin samples, genes with ChIP peaks from the DSMO samples, and genes ith a ChIP peak that are differentially expressed.

-To make figures in R, we can call a specific package or function that makes the type of graph we’re looking for.
+To make figures in R, we can call a specific package or function that makes the type of graph we're looking for.
 In this case, we will install a package to make venn diagrams, [ggvenn](https://github.com/yanlinlin82/ggvenn).

 * Visit that website and follow the installation instructions.
 * Load the library at the top of this next code block.